Geneviève Bujold: Return to Canada

-Upon her return to Canada, Bujold married film director Paul Almond in 1967.
-He directed her in "The Puppet Caravan" for Festival in 1967.
+Then-husband Paul Almond directed her in "The Puppet Caravan" for Festival in 1967.
 She appeared in Michel Brault's film Between Salt and Sweet Water (1967), then went to New York to play the title role in a production of Saint Joan (1967) for Hallmark Hall of Fame on American TV.
 Although she said she preferred film most and television least out of all the mediums, she received great acclaim for this including an Emmy nomination.

 In Canada she starred in Isabel (1968), written and directed by Almond.
 It was one of the first Canadian films to be picked up for distribution by a major Hollywood studio.

 Anne of the Thousand Days and international stardom

 International recognition came in 1969, when she starred as Anne Boleyn in Charles Jarrott's film Anne of the Thousand Days, with Richard Burton.
 Producer Hal B. Wallis cast her after seeing her in Isabel.

 For her performance, she received the Golden Globe Award for Best Actress in a Motion Picture – Drama, and received a nomination for the Academy Award for Best Actress.
 It was released by Universal who signed her to a three-picture contract.

 Back in Canada, she did a second feature with her husband, The Act of the Heart (1970), co starring Donald Sutherland, which earned her a Best Actress at the Canadian Film Awards.
 She wrote and starred in a short film, Marie-Christine (1970), directed by Claude Jutra.

 Wallis and Universal wanted Bujold to star in Mary, Queen of Scots (1971) but she refused so they sued her for $450,000.

 Instead she played the role of Cassandra, a Greek prophet, in Michael Cacoyannis's film version of The Trojan Women (1971), opposite Katharine Hepburn, Vanessa Redgrave, and Irene Papas.
 It was shot in Spain.

 In Canada, she made Journey (1972) with Almond and co-starring John Vernon.
 Bujold won another Canadian Film Award for Best Actress.
-She and Almond would divorce in 1974 after multiple separations and reconciliations.

 She starred in Claude Jutra's Kamouraska (1973), based on a novel by Anne Hébert, for which she received her third Canadian Film Award for Best Actress.

 In the US, she appeared in an adaptation of Jean Anouilh's Antigone for PBS's Great Performances in 1974.